inspec/inspec/docs/profiles.md

 * Use `summary` to specify a one line summary for the profile.
 * Use `description` to specify a multiple line description of the profile.
 * Use `version` to specify the profile version.
-* Use `inspec_version` to place SemVer constraints on the version of InSpec that the profile can run under.
+* Use `inspec_version` to place SemVer constraints on the version of Chef InSpec that the profile can run under.
 * Use `supports` to specify a list of supported platform targets.
 * Use `depends` to define a list of profiles on which this profile depends.
 * Use `attributes` to define a list of attributes you can use in your controls.